renspringlea/ryba.ren/_posts/2025-11-03-soccer-insects.md

 ---
 layout: post
-title: "Non-violence against insects part 3/4: Choosing a different sports club to kill fewer insects?"
+title: "Non-violence against insects part 3/5: Choosing a different sports club to kill fewer insects?"
 tags: animals research soccer effective-altruism
 ---

-*This is the third of a four-part series of blog articles exploring how I can practice non-violence against insects in my day-to-day life.
-The [first post]({% post_url 2025-09-13-artificial-turf %}) offered some brief notes on insect abundance in artificial turf sports pitches (as opposed to grass pitches).
-The [second post]({% post_url 2025-10-14-insects-driving %}) made some rough calculations to estimate the number of insect killed by driving.*
+This is the third of a five-part series of blog articles exploring how I can practice non-violence against insects in my day-to-day life:

+- The [first post]({% post_url 2025-09-13-artificial-turf %}) offered some brief notes on insect abundance in artificial turf sports pitches (as opposed to grass pitches).
+- The [second post]({% post_url 2025-10-14-insects-driving %}) made some rough calculations to estimate the number of insect killed by driving.
+- The [fourth post]({% post_url 2025-12-15-sensible-prior %}) gives some common sense reason why this entire line of reasoning might be silly.

+---

 Summary
 - In this post, I highlight two ways that everyday life can cause direct suffering to sentient animals: by hitting insects with the car while driving, and by stepping on grass where invertebrates live.